inventree/InvenTree/docs/start.rst

 Requirements
 ------------

-To install InvenTree you will need the following:
+To install InvenTree you will need the following system components installed:

 * python3
 * python3-pip